West Midlands Wedding Musicians

 As a musician myself, I’ve always admired other musicians.
 Whether it be a string quartet, a guitarist, a band or indeed a piano and cello duo, live music always adds to the mood and feeling of an event.
 With Finesse Piano + Cello, however, the closeness between Andrew and Nicky brings another dimension to their performance – and I will never tire of hearing them play!

-With a background in music of many years and a skillset that includes composing for films and productions along with playing, you really do get an amazing creative with Andrew + Nicky.
+With a background in the music industry of many years and a skillset that includes composing for films and productions along with playing, you really do get an amazing creative with Andrew + Nicky.
 Knowing that they can not only bring your chosen song to life but also compose an individual arrangement for you, is truly fabulous.
 Not something merely purchased from a website, the pieces performed by Finesse Piano + Cello are truly bespoke and unique to them!

 Piano and Cello Duo for Your Wedding